 Filter feeders which are also called microphagous feeders feed on very tiny organisms which cannot be easily picked to the satisfaction of the feeder.

-Filter feeders are mainly aquatic animals and they have to wallow in water through sieve-like structure into their body in order to collect reasonable quantity of their prey or food.
-Examples of filter feeders are mosquito larva, mussel, ducks and prawns.
+Filter feeders are mainly aquatic animals and they have to wallow in water through a sieve-like structure into their body in order to collect a reasonable quantity of their prey or food.
+Examples of filter feeders are mosquito larvae, mussels, ducks and prawns.

 filter feeding in mosquito larva